xdotcommer/cyberarc/README.md

 * For picom errors, you might need a different version (picom-git from AUR).
 * If font awesome icons don't show in polybar, check that ttf-font-awesome is installed.
 * If wallpaper doesn't set properly, check the path in the i3 config.

+Once you've created the rofi theme and updated the i3 config, restart i3 with $mod+Shift+r to apply the changes.
+Your cyberpunk-themed window manager should be ready to go!RetryClaude can make mistakes.
+Please double-check responses.